Ukhozi FM Shakes Things Up for Crossover Song Contest: “Ensuring Fairness and Transparency”

 Before they implemented this new change, fans used to vote for the song they wanted to see on the Top 10 on a stipulated date.

 According to Daily Sun, that is no longer the case, as the station will compile a list of the top 20 songs from its charts and other streaming platforms.
-The nominees will be officially announced on their social media platforms and on the airwaves.
+The nominees will be officially announced on their social media accounts and on the airwaves.
 Then, on 1 December, voting for the top 10 will start and end on the 31st.

 "This campaign belongs to the people as it celebrates the music that brought us joy, hope and unforgettable memories throughout the year.
 The artists have worked hard to entertain us throughout the year, and we wish them all the best," Ukhozi FM's business manager, Lwazi Mthabela, was quoted as saying.